cwmdavies/CDP_Netowork_Map/README.md

 more IP Addresses to connect to.
 The information is then converted to a numpy array and saved to an Excel spreadsheet.

 Threading is used to connect to multiple switches at a time.
-Each IP Address is checked to ensure each IP Address is valid.
+Each IP Address is checked to ensure validity.